eerapheal/elid/DEPLOYMENT_CHECKLIST.md

-# Deployment Checklist - Events & More
+# Deployment Checklist - LID EVENT

 Use this checklist to ensure everything is configured correctly before deploying to production.